paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-046-indian-self-determination-and-education-assistance.md

 Section was formerly classified to [section 456 of this title](./chapter-014-miscellaneous.md#section-456) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 5 of act Apr.
 16, 1934, ch.
 147, 48 Stat.
-596, excluded Oklahoma from the application of contract provisions, and was omitted by act June 4, 1936, ch.
+596, which excluded Oklahoma from the application of contract provisions, was omitted in the general amendment of act Apr.
+16, 1934, by act June 4, 1936, ch.
 490, 49 Stat.
 1458.

 #### Amendments
 2015—Subsec. (a).
 Pub.
 L. 114–95 made technical amendment to reference in original act which appears in text as reference to [section 7424(c)(4) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7424/c/4&num=0&edition=prelim).